What We Do

 People Reached with Prevention Programs

-Licensed mental health therapists, specializing in trauma focused therapy and play therapy, work with the child victim to help promote healing and to minimize the effects of abuse.
+Licensed mental health therapists, specializing in trauma focused therapy and play therapy, work with the victims to help promote healing and to minimize the effects of abuse.

-Assists the non-offending caregiver with services needed to maintain a safe and stable environment for the child victim.
-Provides helpful information to caregivers that are meeting the needs of abused children.
+Family Advocacy assists the non-offending caregivers with services needed to maintain a safe and stable environment for the child victim.
+This may include helping with food, clothing, other basic needs.
+The Family advocate also provides helpful information and support to caregivers as they walk through this journey.